twocentstudios/twocentstudios.github.com/README.md

 For pages that should be included in the header, add `header: true` to the front matter.

+Add an image to open graph tag by adding to the front matter `image: /images/my-image.png`.

 ### Layouts

 In the page front matter, a layout can be specified.